 - 3/4 cup freshly grated parmesan cheese (divided)

 Make the Jumbo Shells

 - Start by cooking the shells to al dente according to the package instructions.
 Once cooked, strain and drizzle with a little bit of olive oil to prevent sticking.
-Set aside to cook.
+Set aside to cool.

-- While the shells cook, heat a pan with a drizzle of oil to medium heat, add the spinach and saute until wilted.
+- While the shells cook, add a drizzle of oil to a frying pan over medium heat.
+Add the spinach and saute until wilted.
 Remove from heat and let cool.

 Make the Basil Tofu Ricotta

 - To a food processor or blender add the roughly chopped garlic cloves and shallots.
 Pulse a few times until they are chopped into small pieces.

 - Add the remaining ingredients for the tofu ricotta and blend until smooth.

 - Mix in the wilted spinach and 1/2 cup each of the mozzarella and parmesan cheese, saving the rest for later.